e-m3din4/wigle-wifi/README.md

 - Open a terminal or command prompt in the directory where you extracted the files and run the command

-pip install -r requirements.txt
+pip3 install -r requirements.txt

 ...to install the required Python libraries.

 ## Usage

 - Open a terminal or command prompt in the directory where you extracted the files.
-- Run the command python3 wigle-wifi.py to start the tool.
+- Run the command:

+  python3 Wigle-WiFi.py

 - Choose option 1 to get the location of a Wi-Fi access point.
 - Enter the MAC address of the access point when prompted.
 - The tool will display the latitude and longitude of the access point's location.